albertwujj/albertwujj.github.io/_posts/2019-04-10-In-Depth: Explaining OpenAI's GPT-2.md

 Now, you may be rightfully asking: where does attention come into play, if the sequences are of length 1?

 This is GPT-2’s key algorithmic adaptation.
-GPT-2 keeps track of the past keys and corresponding input vectors, from each decoder layer in each of the previous passes.
-Each decoder layer has a new key and corresponding input vector, namely the vector in its length-1 input sequence.
-Let’s call the key’s corresponding input vector the ‘value’, although the key and value are the same vector in the case of self-attention.
-The decoder layer then concatenates this new key/value to the end of the keys/values from previous passes, which are kept in order.
+GPT-2 keeps track of all past keys and corresponding input vectors (after the multi-head operation; in multiple different projected spaces).
+Within a pass, each decoder layer has a single key and corresponding input vector from the vector in its length-1 input sequence.

-To give an example, if we are on the 3rd pass through a decoder of 5 layers, our concatenated key/value sequence will be length 2 * 5 + 1 = 11\.
-Importantly, in order to ensure the key/value sequences within a single pass are the same length, we only concatenate with keys/values from previous passes, not from previous layers within the current pass.
+However, this layer will concatenate this single pair with all the previous pairs from the same layer in all previous passes.
+Thus, there will be multiple keys and input vectors, allowing each attention output vector to be an weighted average of the input vectors.

 Now, the famous ability of responding to a prompt is simple.
 First, the prompt is converted to a sequence of word embeddings, which is passed through the decoder once, producing a sequence of output embeddings.
 The first generated word is sampled from the final embedding.